Installing a shed, detached garage, or other accessory building requires planning and may involve permits depending on the size and type of structure.

 - Smaller structures may not require a permit but must still comply with the Land Use Bylaw

-3A.
-Development Permit
+3. Development Permit

-3B.
-Building Permits
+A) Building Permits

 Once your Development Permit has been approved (if required), proceed to submitting your Building Permit application.